votingworks/vxsuite/frontends/bmd/README.md

 # To run in mark-and-print mode (for a BMD with its own printer attached)
 VX_APP_MODE=MarkAndPrint pnpm start

-# By default, the BMD runs in mark-only mode
+# By default, the BMD runs in mark-and-print mode
 pnpm start

 ```